aiThanet/SA-Assignment/Readme.md

 ```

 ### Explanation
-1. Validate the cloudformation template to check typology or misconfiguration
+1. Validate the CloudFormation template to check typology or misconfiguration
 ```
 aws cloudformation validate-template --template-body file://$filepath
 ```
 2. Verify EC2 configuration
    -    As mentioned in [common cause for connection issue](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesCommonCauses), I found they didn't have rules to allow inbound traffic to both EC2 and ELB
-   - So I just added the ingress rule (inbound rule) to allow TCP:80 for http protocal in both EC2 and ELB security group
+   - So I just added the ingress rule (inbound rule) to allow TCP:80 for HTTP protocol in both EC2 and ELB security group
 3. Verify ELB configuration
-   - After checking instance and subnet attached to ELB, I found there is only one ec2 instance and one publicSubnetB that's not associate with the ec2 instance attached to current ELB
+   - After checking the instance and subnet attached to ELB, I found there is only one ec2 instance and one publicSubnetB that's not associated with the ec2 instance attached to the current ELB
    - So I created another ec2 instance (instance2) and attached it to publicSubnetB
    - Now we have two ec2 instances, one in each availability zone (eu-west-1a, eu-west-1b)
    - Then, we attached these 2 instances and subnets to ELB
-   - Since we only allow http, we need to configure [Healthcheck](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-health-check.html) target instance for help check to HTTP protocal
+   - Since we only allow HTTP, we need to configure [Healthcheck](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-ec2-elb-health-check.html) target instance to help check on HTTP protocol
 4. Verify network configuration
-   - I also check attachment of gateway to the VPC to enable connectivity between internal and the VPC (VPCGatewayAttachment)
+   - I also check the attachment of the gateway to the VPC to enable connectivity between internal and the VPC (VPCGatewayAttachment)
-   - I aslo check association between subnet and route table.
+   - I also check the association between the subnet and route table.
 (SubnetRouteTableAssociation)

 ## B. Short term solution